Carbon County, Utah: 2010 census

-2015
+Ancestry

 As of 2015 the largest self-reported ancestry groups in Carbon County, Utah are:

 Politics and government

-Carbon County historically has been the base of Democratic Party support in strongly Republican Utah with its sizable blue-collar population.
-It voted for Bill Clinton in 1992 and 1996 by wide margins.
-In 1964 Lyndon Johnson carried 72.7% of votes in the county.
-At the state level, it was no less Democratic; in the 1992 gubernatorial election, it was one of two counties (the other being Summit County) that voted for Democratic candidate Stewart Hanson over Republican Michael Leavitt.
+Carbon County historically was the base of Democratic Party support in strongly Republican Utah with its sizable unionized mining population.
+In 1964, Lyndon Johnson carried 72.7% of votes in the county.
+Notably, however, Ronald Reagan won just three votes more than did Jimmy Carter in 1980.
+Nonetheless, it voted for Bill Clinton in 1992 and 1996 by wide margins.
+At the state level, it was no less Democratic; in the 1992 gubernatorial election, it was one of two counties (the other being Summit County) that voted for Democrat Stewart Hanson over Republican Michael Leavitt.

-After the turn of the millennium, however, Carbon County has trended Republican.
+Since the turn of the millennium, however, Carbon County has trended Republican.
 It voted for George W. Bush in 2000 and 2004 while voting for the Democratic gubernatorial candidates.
-In 2008, John McCain won Carbon County with 52.60% of the vote, versus 44.59% for Barack Obama.
-In 2012, the county's Democratic vote fell further as Mitt Romney carried 67.3% to 30.1% for Obama.
+In 2008, John McCain won Carbon County with 52.60% of the vote, versus 44.59% for Barack Obama, making him the last Democratic nominee to win more than forty percent of the county's vote.
+In 2012, the county's Democratic vote fell further as Mitt Romney carried 67.3% over Obama's 30.1%.
 In 2016, despite Utah's strong swing against the Republicans due to the presence of conservative independent Evan McMullin, Carbon County was the only county in the state to swing more Republican, as Donald Trump won 66% to Hillary Clinton's 21.5% percent.
-In 2020, Donald Trump again carried the county with the largest percentage (71.4%) of any Republican to date.
+In 2020, Trump again carried the county with the largest percentage (71.4%) of any Republican to date.
+Despite its rightward shift, Carbon County supported 2018 Utah Proposition 4, a ballot measure to create an independent redistricting commission in the state.